 In 2016, JVC Northwest launched a world-wide book club as part of the 60th Anniversary celebrations, thanks to great feedback from the 2015 Former JV Survey.
 We are offering both in-person meetings across the country and a self reflection guide format throughout the year, each round focusing on a different value of JVC Northwest.

-Registration for our Community round is now open.
+Registration for our Spirituality round is now open.
 Click here to register for a group in your area, start a new club, or to receive the self-guided reflection guide!

 Click the values below to learn more about each of the values and book selected or visit our Goodreads profile to see all of the books nominated for our Ruined Readers gatherings!Social Justice (February- April 2017)